sagefy/sagefy/docs/survey_learning_research/practice.md

 - SB 128-129: Include the learning objectives to help learners focus their attention.
 Reiterate the learning objectives in information, practice, and assignments.
     - Cites Rothkopf & Billington, 1979; Cavalier & Klein, 1998

-**Question**: _Is it more effective to try to cover all material equally, or target areas of weakness during practice?_
+### Is it more effective to try to cover all material equally, or target areas of weakness during practice?

 - SE 256: There are five major elements to deliberate practice:
     - a) Effort